 Methods and experience in defining and solving quantitative problems in the life sciences.
 Emphasis is on the design of experiments and the application of a variety of parametric and nonparametric techniques to the analysis of data.
+CSU, CSU GE, IGETC, UC, UC credit limit

-230 PRINCIPLES OF CELLULAR, MOLECULAR AND EVOLUTIONARY BIOLOGY
+230 PRINCIPLES OF CELLULAR, MOLECULAR AND EVOLUTIONARY 4 UNITS BIOLOGY

-C-ID BIOL 135S.
-190
+C-ID BIOL 135S (with BIO 240), 190

 Survey of the general principles of cell, molecular and evolutionary biology at an advanced level.
-Emphasis is on the following topics: cellular structure and processes including energy metabolism, membrane transport and cell cycle/cell division; molecular genetics including recombinant DNA; Mendelian and non-Mendelian genetics; communication between cells; and the current models for cellular evolution.
+Emphasis is on the following topics: cellular structure and processes including energy metabolism, membrane transport and cell cycle/cell division; molecular genetics including recombinant DNA; Mendelian and non-Mendelian genetics; communication between cells: and the current models for cellular evolution.
 Laboratory exercises emphasize the application of these topics to biotechnology.
 This course along with BIO 240 is the recommended biology sequence for life science majors.
 It is suggested that students contact the anticipated transfer institution to ascertain specific transfer requirements for their major.
 Not open to students with credit in BIO 220, 221.